C# Invoice Extraction API: .NET REST Integration Guide

 A completed extraction response gives your .NET service more than a file to download.
 It tells you which output structure came back, how many credits were consumed, how many pages succeeded or failed, whether the AI raised uncertainty notes, and where to fetch JSON, CSV, or XLSX output.
 Those format URLs are temporary, so long-running workflows should download promptly or request a fresh format-specific link if needed.
 That context matters because invoice automation should not treat every extraction as equally trustworthy.

-For most C# systems, invoice PDF to JSON C# is the best default because JSON maps cleanly into typed models, validators, and service contracts.
-A good invoice parser C# implementation usually defines models for invoice header fields, supplier identity, totals, tax lines, line items, and source references.
+For most C# systems, JSON is the best default because it maps cleanly into typed models, validators, and service contracts.
+A practical C# invoice parser should define models for header fields, supplier identity, totals, tax lines, line items, and source references.
 If you asked for per_invoice output, your objects can stay compact and document-oriented.
 If you asked for per_line_item output, repeat the invoice-level context intentionally so downstream reconciliation, spend analysis, and exception handling do not lose the document relationship.

 The failed-page list and AI uncertainty notes should flow into operational handling, not disappear after deserialization.
 If a damaged page failed processing, you may need a manual review queue.
 If the API flags uncertainty about which pages represented the invoice versus an attached delivery note, that belongs in your accounts payable automation rules, audit trail, or exception workflow before data moves into approvals or payments.